 Know your weapon’s manual of arms

-Another common problem plaguing novices involved weapon controls.
+Another common problem plaguing novices involved rifle controls.
 One fellow dumped his magazine trying to release the safety on his AR-15.
-Other shooters found the trigger wouldn’t work with the safety engaged.
-Inevitably, these people would always look at the rifle as if to ask, “What’s wrong?” chewing up valuable time.
-Thank heavens their targets didn’t shoot back.
+Other shooters found the trigger wouldn’t work with the safety engaged (imagine that).

-In addition, a surprising number of grown men cycled the bolt on a loaded chamber after reloading, wasting both time and ammo.
+In addition, a surprising number of shooters cycled the bolt on a loaded chamber after reloading, wasting both time and ammo.

-The DeWitt Zombie shoot required shooters to engage three “zombies” at each of four stations, while not shooting “uninfected” targets.
-And they had to perform a reload anywhere along the way.
+The zombie shoot required shooters to engage three “zombies” at each of four stations, while not shooting “uninfected” targets.
+They had to perform a reload somewhere along the way.

 Thirteen-year-old Garrett won the rifle division with a time of 43.25 seconds (39.25 plus a four-second penalty for two extra shots).
-He beat dozens of grown men, not by operating operationally, but by using good fundamentals.
+He beat dozens of grown men, not by operating operationally, but by using good, basic fundamentals.
 And not making rookie mistakes.

-Unlike a number of the men he was competing against, his rifle and accouterments didn’t set his dad back a couple of thousand dollars.
+Unlike a number of the men he was competing against, his rifle and accessories didn’t set his dad back a couple of thousand dollars.
 He ran a fairly basic setup with a Chinese knock-off optic.
-But he executed the fundamentals of stance, sight alignment, sight picture, trigger control and follow-through, good habits that he’d ingrained through practice.
+But he executed the fundamentals of stance, sight alignment, sight picture, trigger control and follow-through…all good habits that he’d ingrained through practice and repetition.